 During a previous project, Small Bills and Petty Finance, the team developed a suite of digital tools as a method of undertaking large-scale data collection and management.
-Capturing the Past, the AHRC funded follow-on project, aims to develop these tools as a series of generic applications to support image and data collection for individual or collaborative research projects.
-By working with community groups, academic or family and local historians it will explore methods of providing these easy, cheap, and simple implement technical solutions for image and information capture.
+Capturing the Past, the AHRC funded follow-on project, aims to develop the phone app used in this project to support image collection for individual and collaborative research.
+By working with community groups, academic or family and local historians it will explore methods of providing this easy, cheap, and simple technical solution for image capture.

-The team is now adapting these tools for more general usage.
+The team is now adapting this app for more general usage.
 Over the next few months the project will:

 - create a customisable phone app for both Android and Apple phones that embeds the relevant archival reference and a repository code in the image meta-data (photo information generated by your mobile phone).
 Made freely available through Google Play store or Apple equivalent

 - create methods of export or download that provide a simple method of re-using the data, including with other platforms

 - develop tutorial and documentation that will allow anyone to make a cheap, lightweight ‘digitisation-stick’ to facilitate high quality phone-based photography in archives.